US STOCKS-S&P hits record high as U.S. economic outlook brightens

 By Yashaswini Swamynathan

-July 11 The S&P 500 hit a record intraday high on Monday, extending a rally fueled by stellar jobs data that underscored the resilience of the U.S. economy amid global uncertainty.
+July 11 The S&P 500 hit a record intraday high on Monday as investors were more optimistic about the U.S. economy amid lingering concerns about global growth.

+The benchmark index, which struggled to break past its May 2015 high in the past few months, got a solid boost on Friday after a robust monthly jobs report.

-Much of how the indexes perform over the next few weeks will depend on the quality of second-quarter earnings, which kick off with Alcoa releasing its results after markets close on Monday.
+Much of how the indexes perform over the next few weeks will depend of the quality of second-quarter corporate earnings, which kick off with Alcoa reporting results after markets close on Monday.

-"At some point you need earnings growth and if it turns out we don't have that earnings growth in the second half, then I do think the market can stall out here," said Dan Miller, director of equities at GW&K Investment Management.
+"At some point you need earnings growth and if it turns out we don't have that earnings growth in the second half, then I do think the market can stall out here," said Dan Miller, director of equities at GW&K Investment Management in Boston.

 The S&P 500 is trading near 16.7 times forward 12-month earnings, above the 10-year median of 14.7 times, according to StarMine data.

-"I think the market has reached a valuation point which is extreme," said James Abate, chief investment officer at Centre Asset Management.
+"I think the market has reached a valuation point which is extreme," said James Abate, chief investment officer at Centre Asset Management in New York.

 Earnings of S&P 500 components are expected to fall 4.8 percent, compared with the year-earlier quarter, according to Thomson Reuters data.
 First-quarter earnings had fallen 5 percent.